 Likewise, investing in plump, cushioned pillows made from natural or alpaca wool give your head and neck the support they need, as well as keeping them warm during the chilly autumnal nights.

-Finally, the most important element in getting a restful night’s sleep is the mattress.
+The most important element in getting a restful night’s sleep is the mattress.
 Opt for one made from natural, sustainable fibres such as wool, cashmere or silk, with pocket springs for additional comfort.
 This ensures the mattress is breathable - promoting healthy air flow, helping to regulate body temperature and reduce body moisture, while repelling allergens and enhancing the sleeping experience.